Lee Kalcsits, Assistant Professor: Tree Fruit Physiology

 Phone: 509-663-8181 x224, E-mail: firstname.lastname@example.org

 Michelle was a CAHNRS undergraduate intern in 2015.
 She worked on identifying fruit growth and calcium spray holding capacity of developing Honeycrisp apples.
 After completing her B.S. in Agricultural Technology at WSU in December 2015, she re-joined the lab as a Research Assistant in January 2016.
-In August 2017 Michelle started working on her Master’s in Horticulture with Dr Kalcsits.
+In August 2017 Michelle began working on her Master’s in Horticulture with Dr Kalcsits.
 She will focus on the “Control of fruit size and bitter pit in Honeycrisp Apples using irrigation.”

 Hector Camargo, Research Assistant